goshevs/parallelize/README.md

 - `work` should include the path and name of the do file to be executed by each worker on the cluster
-- `coll` should include the path and name of the do file that tells stata how to combine the output provided by the workers
+- `coll` should include the path and name of the do file that instructs Stata how to combine the output provided by the workers

-There are special rules for writing the two plugin files.
-More details will be provided later.
+There are special rules for writing these plugins.
+More details to come.

 <br>